Billy Ray Irick: Execution

 On March 28, 2017, the Tennessee Supreme Court (TNSC) upheld the lethal injection protocols adopted by the Tennessee Department of Correction (TDoC).
 Thus, on January 18, 2018, the TNSC scheduled Irick's execution for August 9, 2018 — his sixth execution date since arrival on death row.
 In July 2018, a bench trial was held in Nashville regarding a lawsuit against the TDoC and its execution protocol, filed by over half of the population of Tennessee's death row.
 On July 26, the chair of the bench, Davidson County Chancellor Ellen Hobbs Lyle, ruled in favor of the TDoC.
 On August 6, the TNSC refused to grant a stay of Irick's execution to allow an appeal of the ruling.
 That same day, Tennessee Governor Bill Haslam refused to intervene in Irick's case.

-Finally, on August 9, 2018, the day of his scheduled execution, the United States Supreme Court refused to grant a stay of execution to Irick on the grounds of his mental health.
+Finally, on August 9, 2018, the day of his scheduled execution, 17 days before his 60th birthday, the United States Supreme Court refused to grant a stay of execution to Irick on the grounds of his mental health.
 Subsequently, Irick was executed via lethal injection at the Riverbend Maximum Security Institution that day.
 He was pronounced dead at 7:48 p.m.
+Those at the scene reported Irick "strained, choked, and thrashed during the procedure".

 Irick's execution was the first in Tennessee since Cecil Johnson was executed on December 2, 2009.

 Lethal injection controversy

 In 2022, the execution of Oscar Franklin Smith was called off last minute by Governor Bill Lee due to a "technical oversight" in the lethal injection procedure.
 Lee suspended executions in Tennessee for the remainder of the year and ordered an independent review of the lethal injection procedure.
 During the investigation, it was learned that Tennessee had not followed its own policies for carrying out lethal injections since it resumed executions in 2018.
 Irick, and fellow death row inmate Donnie Johnson, were the only inmates who were executed via lethal injection since the resumption of executions in 2018.

 In both Irick and Johnson's executions, it was reported that the execution team prepared two of the three lethal injection drugs too early.
 A pharmacist testified that doing this could affect a drug's "sterility and potency."
 A review conducted by The Tennessean which looked over thousands of pages of court records showed that Tennessee and its contractors had regularly deviated from the lethal injection protocol.
 As such, it was likely that the executions of Irick and Johnson were carried out using expired, compromised, or untested drugs.
+Not using the correct dosage of the drug results in a substantial amount of pain and suffocation.
+Because the process uses paralytics, it is difficult for the inmate's pain to be expressed and known, therefore making it hard to define it as "cruel or unusual punishment".